A Message for the Phantom Gallery Curators

 "Art is Business"

-Other arts programming offered at the Center include the three annual Enrichment Programs for area schools, professional development opportunities for teachers, docent-led tours of exhibitions, and year-round community art instruction led by practicing artists.
+Other arts programming offered at the Center includes the three annual Enrichment Programs for area schools, professional development opportunities for teachers, docent-led tours of exhibitions, and year-round community art instruction led by practicing artists.
 The Tarble also hosts Charleston Community Theatre productions, Embarras Valley Film Festival events co-sponsored with the E.I.U.
 College of Arts and Humanities, and poetry and fiction readings co-sponsored with the E.I.U.
 English Department.

 Arts in Health Care, Oak Forest Hospital AIR.
 2002